dgerabagi/aiascent-dev/src/Artifacts/A99 - V2V Academy - Course 1 The AI-Powered Report Viewer - Vision and Roadmap.md

 # Artifact A99: V2V Academy - Course 1: The AI-Powered Report Viewer - Vision and Roadmap
 # Date Created: C97
 # Author: AI Model & Curator
+# Updated on: C98 (Refine target audience and methodology)

 - **Key/Value for A0:**
 - **Description:** High-level overview of the V2V Academy's first monetizable course, "The AI-Powered Report Viewer," outlining its purpose, learning objectives, target audience, and a phased development plan.